Retaining ring: Bowed retaining rings

 Bowed retaining rings are curved versions of standard flat internal and external retaining rings and exert a pre-load on an assembly when installed in the groove.
 This takes up the end-play and acts like a spring, which keeps the assembly in compression.

 In manufacturing, parts can not be produced to an exact dimension; as a result, if they are made on the low side of the tolerance, they will be loose or have play on the shaft when a standard ring is installed.
 If they are made on the high side of the tolerance, they will extend further into the groove and prevent a standard ring from being fully installed.
 Compensating for accumulated tolerances is what bowed retaining rings are designed to do, by acting as a spring once installed into the groove.

 Radially assembled

 Radially assembled retaining rings are installed externally into machined grooves on a shaft.
 These rings have no lug holes and must be installed using applicators.

+A specific form of radially assembled retaining ring is the Benzing ring (also called Benzing washer), named after its inventor and patent holder, Hugo Benzing.
+This retaining ring design—manufactured by the Hugo Benzing company—differs from Seeger rings in its construction: Seeger rings (DIN 471/472) are axially installed by elastic deformation into a groove, whereas Benzing rings are installed radially, being pushed onto a shaft; they also have a closed, typically more rounded profile.